 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 Lily bulbs have overlapping layers, similar to an artichoke, known as scales.
 If removed and placed in a soil-less medium they will produce new bulblets.
-Scaling is an inexpensive way to increase the number of lilies in your garden.
-This is a guide about propagating lilies from scales.

 There are so many varieties of lilies that can be planted in your garden you can often have blooms from spring to fall.
 This page contains lily photos.